Skip to main content

 Skip RolesIgnore role-based permissions

-Halt on ErrorStop the operation if the function fails
+Halt on ErrorStop the operation if the function crashes unexpectedly

 Use Cases